Edward H. Brooks

-Lieutenant General Edward Hale Brooks (April 25, 1893 – October 10, 1978) was a senior officer of the United States Army, a veteran of both World War I and World War II, who commanded the U.S. Second Army during the Korean War.
-He received the Distinguished Service Cross (DSC) for heroism as a young officer in World War I and commanded the 2nd Armored Division during the Battle of Normandy as well as VI Corps during the subsequent defeat of German forces in World War II.
+Lieutenant General Edward Hale Brooks (April 25, 1893 – October 10, 1978) was a highly decorated senior officer of the United States Army, a combat veteran of both World War I and World War II, who commanded the U.S. Second Army during the Korean War.
+He received the Distinguished Service Cross (DSC) for heroism as a junior officer in World War I and, remaining in the army during the interwar period, rose to command the 2nd Armored Division during the Battle of Normandy as well as VI Corps during the subsequent defeat of German forces in World War II.

 Early life and military career

-Edward Hale Brooks was born on April 25, 1893 in Concord, New Hampshire.
+Edward Hale Brooks was born on April 25, 1893, in Concord, New Hampshire.
 His father, Edward Waite Brooks, was a Concord grocer.
 His mother was the former Mary Frances Hale, a native of Dover, Kent, England.
 Brooks had three sisters, Harriott, Gertrude and Alice Brooks.
 Both Gertrude and Alice died in their infancy.
 He graduated from Concord High School in June 1911 (where he lettered in football), after which he attended Norwich University (The Military College of Vermont) in Northfield, Vermont, graduating in 1916 with a Bachelor of Science Degree in Civil Engineering.
 In 1949, he received the honorary degree of Master of Military Science from Norwich University.
 In 1952, Brooks was awarded an honorary Doctor of Military Science degree from Pennsylvania Military College.

 Brooks began his military career in June 1915 as a captain with the 1st Cavalry Regiment of the Vermont National Guard, a position he held until July 1916.
 For the following year, he worked as a civil engineer before his National Guard unit was called up for federal service.

 On Thanksgiving Day, 1917, Brooks married the former Beatrice Aurora Leavitt.
 They had two children: Elizabeth Allen Brooks (b.
 December 27, 1918) and Edward Hale Brooks, Jr. (b.
 June 6, 1920).